antonioPauloBatista/thorOfHeroes/README.md

-# Estudo angular, baseado no tutorial angula Thour of Heroes.
+# Estudo angular, baseado no tutorial angular Thour of Heroes.
 UI Angular Material.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.4.